 We invite you to enjoy drinks and light snacks before the show in the theatre lobby.

 Bars and Snacks: In our main lobby, you’ll find bars offering beverages and light snacks.
-These locations feature soft drinks, bottled water, wine by the glass and a selection of premium domestic and imported beer.
+These locations feature top-shelf cocktails, soft drinks, coffee, bottled water, wine by the glass and a selection of premium domestic and imported beer.
 Our snack menu includes a variety of candy, brownies and fresh baked cookies.

 Pre-order Drink Service: For Broadway shows and many shows with an intermission, the McCallum offers a pre-order drink service.
 You simply pre-pay for your favorite beverage before the show begins, and it will be ready and waiting for you at the start of intermission.